tommurphy73/JS/README.md

 If you wanted to request GB English, your refernce to Trustev.js would now look like the following:

       <script type=”text/javascript” src=”https://js.trustev.com/v1/Trustev.js?key=publickey&culture=en-GB” />

+## Appendix A

+In this appendix, you will find visual representations of the CSS classes used to control the display of the Trustev Social Authentication block.
+All of these styles can be overridden by you to enabled a custom display.